KritiCParikh/Real-Time-Accident-Detection/README.md

 - **Real-Time Alerts Integration**: Leveraged services like **Twilio** to send real-time alerts via SMS, email, or phone calls when an accident is detected, greatly improving the system's responsiveness.
 - **Enhanced Alert Mechanism**: Refined the alerting mechanism to ensure immediate communication of critical situations to relevant stakeholders.

-### Accuracy Improvement
+### Accuracy Improvement and Success Stories

 The overall accuracy improved from 88% to 91%.
-This indicates that the model performs better overall in predicting both classes.

 Thank You.
 Let’s keep learning and growing together!